Dominic-Webster/The-Mafia-Game/README.md

 - Fool: Chaos is your game.
 You only win if you are executed in court.
 - Priest: You survive death once per game.
 Work with the village to eliminate the killers.
 - Scholar: Your votes in court are tripled.
 Work with the village to eliminate the killers.
+- Serial Killer: Wake up to kill a player every night.
+You win when you're the last person standing.

 ---